project-n-oss/sidekick/integrations/databricks/README.md

 You can integrate sidekick with databricks by adding the [sidekick_service_init.sh](./sidekick_service_init.sh) as an [init script](https://docs.databricks.com/clusters/init-scripts.html) in your clusters/workspace.
 Both Global and Cluster based init scripts work.

-## VPC Peering

-You need to allow vpc peering from your databricks vpc to the Granica vpc.
-You can follow the tutorial [here](https://granica.ai/docs/vpc-peering/) to do so.

 ## Configuration

-In order for sidekick to work with you clusters, you need define the `GRANICA_CUSTOM_DOMAIN`, `GRANICA_CLOUD_PLATFORM` environment variables and edit spark s3 hadoop plugin to point bucket endpoints to sidekick.
+In order for sidekick to work with you clusters, you need define the `SIDEKICK_APP_CLOUDPLATFORM` environment variable and edit spark s3 hadoop plugin to point bucket endpoints to sidekick.

 These can be configured in two ways: